CP1401/Practicals/prac_01/README.md

 ### Example program

-For fun, let's now copy all of the code from our [catering calculator example program](https://raw.githubusercontent.com/CP1401/subject/master/cateringcalculator.py)
+For fun, let's now copy all the code from our [catering calculator example program](https://raw.githubusercontent.com/CP1401/subject/master/cateringcalculator.py)
 (Use Ctrl+click to open links in new tabs)
 and paste that into a **new Python file** with the same name, `cateringcalculator.py`.

 **Run it**... play with it, change it, break it, see what happens...
 (Don't worry if you don't understand it yet, we've still got a long way to go.)

 # *Intermission*
 Because we only have six weeks, our practicals are quite large.
-If you've done all of the above in one sitting - well done!
+If you've done all the above in one sitting - well done!
 Now would be a good time to **take a break** before completing the rest our work.

-Seriously, taking regular breaks helps you to maintain (or restore) a positive and active state of mind so you can work effectively and efficiently.
+Seriously, taking regular breaks helps you to maintain (or restore) a positive and active state of mind so that you can work effectively and efficiently.
 Make a habit of it.

+Keep writing your answers in your `questions.txt` text file.
+For the first practical, use whatever text editor you like, but you can use PyCharm to edit text files.

+## Logic Exercise 2
+A drawer contains 10 black and 10 white socks that are all mixed up.
+What is the fewest number of socks you can take from the drawer _without looking_ and be sure to get a pair of the same colour?

 ## Quick Questions - Variables